JasperFx/marten/docs/events/appending.md

 ## Tombstone Events

-It's an imperfect world and sometimes transactions involving Marten events will fail in process.
+It's an imperfect world, and sometimes transactions involving Marten events will fail in process.
 That historically caused issues with Marten's asynchronous projection support when there were "gaps" in the event store sequence due to failed transactions.
 Marten V4 introduced support for "tombstone" events where Marten tries to insert placeholder rows in the events table with the event sequence numbers that failed in a Marten transaction.
 This is done strictly to improve the functioning of the [async daemon](/events/projections/async-daemon) that looks for gaps in the event sequence to "know" how far it's safe to process asynchronous projections.
 If you see event rows in your database of type "tombstone", it's representative of failed transactions (maybe from optimistic concurrency violations, transient network issues, timeouts, etc.).